jackmanb1985/markdown-cv/index.md

 Implemented ansible based cloud infrastructure deployment automation with a resource time saving of >90%.

-Produced container images of open source software to deliver solutions with 12 factor app and cloud-native design principles (build, config, logging).
+Produced container images of open source software to deliver solutions with the 12-factor app and cloud-native design principles.
+E.g. Build, config, logging.

 Contributed to NFV architecture and platform design for shared NFV infrastructure in line with Telstra's Cloud/NFV strategy and cloud-first design principles.
 Software selection and implementation patterns for common Telstra OSS tools including log aggregation, package management and licencing, NTP, SMTP and telemetry.

-Managing and influencing stakeholder expectations through cloud product delivery phases (build, lifecycle and operate).
+Managing and influencing stakeholder expectations through cloud product delivery phases of build, lifecycle and operate.

 Vendor management for cloud infrastructure environment, aligning lifecycle release phases, capability and emergency patching in line with Telstra's key delivery milestones.